a-rahimi/infixlang/README.md

     The ~ notation assigns the parse tree of the rhs to the lhs.
 The rhs gets parsed, but not evaluated.
 Then wherever the lhs appears, the parse tree is evaluated in that context.
 The `[...]` notation creates a new evaluation environment where variables are bound.
 These can nest.
 Scoping is dynamic.

     In the above example, `c` is bound to an expression that creates a new context.
-That expression can't be evaluated in the top level context because it refers to the variable `a`, which is unbound.
-The next line creates a new context which does define a variable `a`.
+If we tried to evaluate that expression in the top level context, we'd get an error because it refers to the undefined variable `a`.
+The rhs in the next line creates a new context which does define a variable `a`.
 It can therefore evaluate the context that was bound to `c`.
 The context `[a=2 c]` is evaluated (its result is 8), and assigne to the variable `d`.

 * You don't need delimeters between statements.
-The grammar is simple enough (or maybe the parser is smart enough?) that you don't need to separate expressions with , or ;.
+The grammar is simple enough (or maybe the parser is smart enough) that you don't need to separate expressions with , or ;.
 But if you need to do so for clarity, you can.
-The snippet can be written like this:
+The above snippet can be written like this:

     ```
       c ~ [b = a + 2, 2*b],  d = [a=2, c]